OliverGibbons1/APCompPro24/README.md

 # Individual Project
 This will be the final for the AP Computer Programming course.
 It will entail 30+ hours of work and will include advanced programming concepts.

 The project is a tower defense game; the concepts being implemented include abstract classes, class hierarchy, multidimensional arrays, enhanced for-loops, GUI, ternary statements, and lots of collections.
 There will be comments scattered throughout the code (and extensive encapsulation) to help readability.
+This code runs in processing.

 [Changelog](https://github.com/OliverGibbons1/APCompPro24/blob/main/CHANGELOG.md)